pedropamn/PomoClock/README.md

 <br><br>

-PomoClock é um simples Timer Pomodoro para Android.
-Com ele, você pode gerenciar tarefas e gerir seu tempo com a técnica Pomodoro, que institui um tempo de foco (geralmente 25 minutos) e um tempo de descanso (geralmente 5 minutos), customizável no app
+PomoClock is a simple Pomodoro Timer for Android.
+With it, you can manage tasks and manage your time with the Pomodoro technique, which establishes a focus time (generally 25 minutes) and a rest time (generally 5 minutes), customizable in the app

-Características:
+Features:
-* Gerencie seu foco
+* Manage your focus
-* Customize seu tempo
+* Customize your time
-* Seja mais produtivo :smile:
+* Be more productive :smile:

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-### Feito com
+### Buit with

-PomoClock foi criado com as seguintes tecnologias
+PomoClock was created with the following technologies:

 <img src="https://img.shields.io/badge/-Framework7-red?style=for-the-badge&logo=framework7&logoColor=white"></img>
 <img src="https://img.shields.io/badge/-Javascript-yellow?style=for-the-badge&logo=javascript&logoColor=white"></img>